Innovative Alliance diversifies its offer to meet training and skills needs

 “But our consistent high standards and caring, compassionate approach to delivery will not be compromised.
 Delegates attending one of our online courses can still expect to receive the same levels of exceptional delivery and support from our staff.”

-This high level of delivery and support was evidenced in the Ofsted monitoring visit which took place in 2019.
+Consequently, this high level of delivery and support was evidenced in the Ofsted monitoring visit which took place in 2019.

 To find out more about the online courses available and register your interest, contact us.